pantheon-systems/documentation/source/content/guides/sendgrid.md

 1. Visit `/admin/config/services/sendgrid` once you've logged into your Drupal site as an administrator.
 Paste your API Key and click **Save Configuration**.

 1. Navigate to `/admin/config/system/mailsystem` and select **SendGridMailSystem** from the dropdown menu to set the `MailSystemInterface` class.

+1. You can select the **Theme to render the emails** from the dropdown menu.
+The **Current** theme is selecetd by default.

-Your Drupal application on Pantheon is now set up to send email through SendGrid's API.
+Your Drupal application on Pantheon is now configures to send email through SendGrid's API.
 Test your configuration from `/admin/config/services/sendgrid/test`.

 </Tab>